colinsheppard/Dynamic-Scheduler-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-The NetLogo matrix extension is in the public domain.
+The NetLogo dynamic scheduler extension is in the public domain.
 To the extent possible under law, Colin Sheppard has waived all copyright and related or neighboring rights.